 While we are long-only investors, we take a conservative approach to portfolio construction, with the aim of avoiding extreme outcomes.
 We do not hedge against market risk or use cash levels deliberately to vary exposure to the market.

-The Asian Systematic Equities Strategy employs quantitative tools to identify inefficiencies in the pricing of stock fundamentals.
-These tools are combined with a range of sophisticated processes to manage risk.
-Particular emphasis is placed on managing liquidity risk and the substantial macroeconomic cycle risk evident in Asian markets.
+The Asian Systematic Equities Strategy employs quantitative tools to identify inefficiencies in the pricing of stock fundamentals and manage Asian macroeconomic volatility.

 The systematic stock selection process monitors a range of intuitively sensible fundamental factors.
 Crucially, these are factors for which we have identified evidence of investor under-reaction.
 While investors do recognize these factors are important (e.g. they react to changes in the factors), they do not process the information in an efficient and timely manner.
 This results in investment opportunities.